localstack/docs/content/en/user-guide/chaos-engineering/chaos-application-dashboard/index.md

 You can find this feature in the LocalStack Web Application by navigating to [**app.localstack.cloud/chaos-engineering**](https://app.localstack.cloud/chaos-engineering).

 {{< callout "note" >}}
-Chaos Engineering Dashboard is offered is offered as a **preview** feature and is under active development.
+Chaos Engineering Dashboard is offered as a **preview** feature and is under active development.
 {{< /callout >}}

 ## Features